lifted-studios/AutoCopyright/README.md

 ## Options

-Edit the settings file (it should open automatically the first time you use an Auto Copyright command):
+Edit the settings file by using the `Preferences: AutoCopyright Settings - User` command in the command palette.
+Or it should open automatically the first time you use an AutoCopyright command.

 *   `"copyright message": "Copyright (c) %y by %o.
 All Rights Reserved."`